andrewrgoss/andrewrgoss.com/content/page/big_data_university_hadoop_101/lesson_transcripts/Unit_2_Hadoop_Architecture_Part1.md

 Network bandwidth between any two nodes in the same rack is greater than bandwidth between two nodes on different racks.
 You will see later how Hadoop takes advantage of this fact.
-A Hadoop Cluster (or just cluster from now on) is a collection of racks
+A Hadoop Cluster (or just cluster from now on) is a collection of racks.

 Let us now examine the pre-Hadoop 2.2 architecture.
 Hadoop has two major components:
 - the distributed filesystem component, the main example of which is the Hadoop Distributed File System, though other file systems, such as IBM Spectrum Scale, are supported.